-It is completely natural to be at a loss for words.
+When someone has died, it is completely natural to be at a loss for words.
 You can’t fix the situation, rationalise it or explain the loss, and it’s not uncommon to feel worried about saying the wrong thing.

-It is one of the most difficult times in anyone’s life, and the most important thing is to let the bereaved know you care and that you are there for them if they need you.
+It is one of the most difficult times in anyone’s life, and the most important thing is to let the bereaved person know you care and that you are there for them if they need you.

 Some people suffering from loss like to talk to others who knew the dead person.
 If you knew the person who has died well enough it may be comforting to share your favourite memory or photo of them.